-- a) Protecting and enhancing the ecological status and riparian habitat, natural heritage, landscape values and physical characteristics of water bodies (including biodiversity and geodiversity); - b) Protecting and enhancing existing flood plains; protecting opportunities for public access to and recreation and enjoyment on and around lochs, rivers, burns, wetlands and the coastal marine area; and - Having regard to any designated Bathing Waters.
-Where engineering works are required in or near water bodies,

-There will be a presumption in favour of soft engineering techniques and against the culverting of watercourses, unless there is no suitable alternative.
+- a) Protecting and enhancing the ecological status and riparian habitat, natural heritage, landscape values and physical characteristics of water bodies (including biodiversity and geodiversity); - b) Protecting and enhancing existing flood plains; protecting opportunities for public access to and recreation and enjoyment on and around lochs, rivers, burns, wetlands and the coastal marine area; and - c) Having regard to any designated Bathing Waters.
+Where engineering works are required in or near water bodies, there will be a presumption in favour of soft engineering techniques and against the culverting of watercourses, unless there is no suitable alternative.
 Proposals for culverting of watercourses for land gain may only be justified if the applicant can demonstrate that:

-- d) No other practical option exists that would allow the watercourse to remain open; and - e) The proposed development is of overriding public interest.
+- No other practical option exists that would allow the watercourse to remain open; and - The proposed development is of overriding public interest.

-We recognise that wastewater solutions must be affordable and delivered at the most appropriate scale and that in many cases septic tank systems can be the most sensible solution for a household or small community (this also might be bespoke for our island communities).
+We support connection to public sewerage systems in the first instance but recognise that wastewater solutions must be affordable and delivered at the most appropriate scale and that in many cases septic tank systems can be the most sensible solution for a household or small community (this also might be bespoke for our island communities).
 We will consider the cumulative impact of such solutions and support a preference for community solutions.